-- (1) Food storage, preparation and service shall comply with K.A.R.
-28-36-20 through 28-36-29, the Kansas department of health and environment regulations governing food and lodging services. - (2) All foods not requiring refrigeration shall be stored at least six inches above the floor in clean, dry, well-ventilated storerooms or other approved areas with no overhead drain or sewer lines. - (3) Dry bulk food which is not in an original, unopened container shall be stored in metal, glass or food-grade plastic containers with tight-fitting covers and shall be labeled. - (4) Poisonous or toxic materials shall not be stored with or over food.
-If medication requiring refrigeration is stored with refrigerated food, the medication shall be stored in a locked medicine box under all food items in the refrigerator. - (5) All perishables and potentially hazardous foods shall be continuously maintained at 45° fahrenheit or lower in the refrigerator, or 10° fahrenheit or lower in the freezer, with 0° fahrenheit recommended.
+- (1) Food storage, preparation, and service shall comply with the departmental regulations governing food and lodging services. - (2) All foods not requiring refrigeration shall be stored at least six inches above the floor in clean, dry, well-ventilated storerooms or other approved areas with no overhead drain or sewer lines. - (3) Dry bulk food that is not in an original, unopened container shall be stored in metal, glass, or food-grade plastic containers with tightly fitting covers and shall be labeled. - (4) Poisonous or toxic materials shall not be stored with or over food.
+If medication requiring refrigeration is stored with refrigerated food, the medication shall be stored in a locked medicine box under all food items in the refrigerator. - (5) All perishables and potentially hazardous foods shall be continuously maintained at 45° Fahrenheit or lower in the refrigerator, or 10° Fahrenheit or lower in the freezer. - (A) Each cold storage facility shall be provided with a clearly visible, accurate thermometer. - (B) All foods stored in the refrigerator shall be covered. - (C) Food not stored in the original container shall be labeled with the contents and date. - (D) Raw meat shall be stored under all other food items in the refrigerator before cooking. - (E) Adequate facilities to maintain food temperatures required in this regulation shall be available. - (6) All dense, hot foods shall be stored in containers four or fewer inches deep. - (7) Food preparation and service. - (A) Each food preparation area shall be adequately equipped for the sanitary preparation and storage of food and washing of dishes and utensils.
+Food shall be prepared and served in a sanitary manner.

-- (A) Each cold storage facility shall be provided with a clearly visible, accurate thermometer. - (B) All foods stored in the refrigerator shall be covered. - (C) Food not stored in the original container shall be labeled with the contents and date. - (D) Raw meat shall be stored under all other food items in the refrigerator before cooking. - (E) Adequate facilities to maintain product temperatures shall be available. - (6) All dense hot foods shall be stored in containers four inches or less deep. - (7) Food preparation and service. - (A) Each food preparation area shall be adequately equipped for the sanitary preparation and storage of food and washing of dishes and utensils.
-Food shall be prepared and served in a sanitary manner. - (B) Cooking equipment shall be kept clean and in good condition. - (C) Dishes shall have hard-glazed surfaces and shall be free of cracks and chips. - (D) Dishes, kitchen utensils and serving equipment shall be maintained in a sanitary condition using one of the following methods: - (i) A three-compartment sink supplied with hot and cold running water to each compartment and a drain board for washing, rinsing, sanitizing and air drying, with appropriate chemical test kit for testing the sanitizing solution; - (ii) a domestic-type dishwasher for groups of 24 or fewer persons; - (iii) a commercial-type dishwasher providing a 12 second rinse with 180° fahrenheit water, for groups of 25 persons or more; - (iv) other methods of sanitizing by manual or mechanical cleaning in accordance with K.A.R.
-28-36-24 (3) and (4); or - (v) the use of disposable plates, cups, and plastic utensils of foodgrade medium weight.
+- (B) Cooking equipment shall be kept clean and in good condition. - (C) Dishes shall have hard-glazed surfaces and shall be free of cracks and chips. - (D) Dishes, kitchen utensils, and serving equipment shall be maintained in a sanitary condition using one of the following methods: - (i) A three-compartment sink supplied with hot and cold running water to each compartment and a drain board for washing, rinsing, sanitizing, and air drying, with an appropriate chemical test kit for testing the sanitizing solution; - (ii) a domestic-type dishwasher for groups of 24 or fewer persons; - (iii) a commercial-type dishwasher providing a 12-second rinse with 180° Fahrenheit water, for groups of 25 persons or more; - (iv) other methods of sanitizing by manual or mechanical cleaning in accordance with K.A.R.
+28-36-24(a) (3) and (4); or - (v) the use of disposable plates, cups, and plastic utensils of foodgrade medium weight.
 Disposable table service shall be used only one time and then destroyed. - (E) Tables shall be in good condition and shall be washed before and after each meal.
-Floors shall be swept after meals.

-- (F) Meat shall be thawed using one of the following methods: - (i) Removing the meat from the freezer in advance and putting it in the refrigerator to thaw; - (ii) placing the meat under running, tepid water 72° fahrenheit; or - (iii) in the microwave as part of the cooking process.

-(8) Sanitary conditions.

-- (A) Only authorized persons shall be in the kitchen. - (B) Each kitchen shall be equipped with separate hand washing facilities.
+Floors shall be swept after meals. - (F) Meat shall be thawed using one of the following methods: - (i) Removing the meat from the freezer in advance and putting it in the refrigerator to thaw; - (ii) placing the meat under running, tepid water 72° Fahrenheit until thawed; or - (iii) thawing in the microwave as part of the cooking process. - (8) Sanitary conditions. - (A) Only authorized persons shall be in the kitchen. - (B) Each kitchen shall be equipped with separate hand-washing facilities.
+Personnel shall wash their hands before handling food and after working with raw meat. - (C) Hair shall be restrained.

-Personnel shall wash their hands before handling food and after working with raw meat. - (C) Hair shall be restrained. - (D) No staff member with any open wounds or infections shall cook. - (E) Clean and soiled linen shall be properly stored in the kitchen area. - (F) A covered trash can shall be used in the restroom used by the kitchen staff.
+- (D) No staff member with any open wounds or infections shall be involved in food preparation or service. - (E) Clean and soiled linen shall be properly stored in the kitchen area. - (F) All trash cans in the restroom used by the kitchen staff shall be covered.